klahnakoski/mo-parsing/README.md

 This has been forked to experiment with faster parsing in the [moz-sql-parser](https://github.com/klahnakoski/moz-sql-parser).

-* Added `Engine`, which controls parsing context and whitespace (a basic lexxer).
+* Added `Whitespace`, which controls parsing context and whitespace (a basic lexxer).
 It replaces the whitespace modifying methods of pyparsing
 * the wildcard ("`*`") could be used to indicate multi-values are expected; this is not allowed: all values are multi-values
 * all actions are in `f(token, index, string)` form, which is opposite of pyparsing's `f(string, index token)` form
 * ParserElements are static: For example, `expr.addParseAction(action)` creates a new ParserElement, so must be assigned to variable or it is lost. **This is the biggest source of bugs when converting from pyparsing**